icgc-dcc/dcc-docs/docs/download/guide.md

 ### DACO Cloud Access

 DACO Cloud Access is prerequisite to using the Score Client.
 To apply for DACO access please follow the instructions provided at [https://daco.icgc-argo.org/](https://daco.icgc-argo.org/).
 Once approved, you will be able to [login](https://dcc.icgc.org/) to the Data Portal to generate an [Access Token](#access-tokens).
 To login, click on the “Login” link in the upper right-hand corner of the page.
-When prompted, choose to login with either your [ICGC.org login](https://icgc.org/user/login) or one of the supported OpenID providers (e.g. Google).
+When prompted, choose to login with your ICGC DACO-approved account.
 After successful authentication, you will know that you have Cloud Access to the controlled tier if the “login” link is replaced with a green cloud icon:

 ![DACO Cloud Access Link](images/daco-cloud-access.png)